kazezakimiyu/data-analytics-portfolio/pharmacology-data-pipeline/README.md

 - Pandas
 - Excel

----

 ## Notes

-All files in this repository are simplified samples created for demonstration purposes only.
+All datasets included in this repository are simplified and anonymized samples created for demonstration purposes.

-The structure is intentionally generalized and does not fully match the original confidential project.
+To protect confidential research data, the structure, field names, and outputs have been generalized and do not fully reflect the original project environment.

-The Python scripts are included to illustrate the workflow and may require modification to run with the sample files provided here.
+The Python scripts are adapted to illustrate the data processing workflow and may require modification to run with the sample files provided in this repository.

----

 ## Project Impact